bitterjug/vim-tagbar-ctags-elm/README.md

 * Only top level function definitions (with no white space before the function name) define scopes for nesting.
 E.g. in the screen shot above the `_` binding is defined in a let expression in one of the cases further down in the `updateField` function.
 * Doesn't respect block comments (u-ctags doesn't currently support them with regex parsers)
-* The regexps asumes your source is laid out according to [elm-format](https://github.com/avh4/elm-format).
+* The regexps assumes your source is laid out according to [elm-format](https://github.com/avh4/elm-format).
 * Does not set the module as a scope, becase it's _hard_ to parse significant whitespace with regular expressions.
 We don't know when functions end (to pop the scope) so instead we _set_ the scope at the start of each new top-level function.
 If the module were a containing scope, the first top level function would clear it out.
 * Doesn't distinguish functions by airity.
 We [talked about this](https://github.com/kbsymanz/ctags-elm/issues/4); it doesn't seem like a good idea.